tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/存储桶复制（replication）/DELETE Bucket replication_intl_en.md

 #### Error codes

-This API returns common error responses and error codes.
-For more information, please see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+This API returns uniform error responses and error codes.
+For more information, see [Error Codes](https://www.tencentcloud.com/document/product/436/7730).

-## Sample
+## Examples

 #### Request